tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-5.md

     function type and the conversion generates a new prototype for the converted function.
 The default implementation will call into the type conversion for the returned values and for each of the parameters.
--   Operations convertions: each pattern is expected to generate new results matching the current operations' in the new function.
+-   Operations conversions: each pattern is expected to generate new results matching the current operations' in the new function.
 This may involve generating one or multiple new operations, or possibly just remapping existing operands (folding).